Enjoy 33% off during the Holidays — annual subscription for $108 CAD

 In the BMD Cards, the name Joseph is often represented by the letter “J.”, as is the case here for Albertine’s father.

-Patrick Nagh and Albertine Ménard’s marriage card indicates that the marriage was celebrated in St-François d’Assise Parish in Ottawa, which happens to be one of the Ontario parishes available in the Drouin Collection Records.
+The marriage card for Patrick Nagh and Albertine Ménard tells us that the marriage was recorded in the St. François d’Assise parish in Ottawa.
+This happens to be one of the Ontario parishes available in the Drouin Collection.

-Some parishes are listed under the name of the city they are located in, while others will be listed under the name of the parish itself.
-In the case of Ottawa’s parishes, they are listed under the city’s name.
+Once in the Drouin Collection, you will notice that the various registers are organized in a folder tree.
+Some parishes are listed under the name of the city or region they served, while others are listed under the name of the parish itself.

 This means that the first image in the folder will contain the first events recorded during that year, which are usually the ones from January.
 Similarly, the last few images in the folder will hold the records from the end of the year.